Powys tops recycling carbon-saving league again

 The council has received the Eunomia Recycling Carbon Index trophy for the second year running after it topped the carbon index league for achieving a carbon saving for 118kg per person in 2016/17.

 Published in September 2018, the Recycling Carbon Index shows council recycling schemes in England, Northern Ireland and Wales saved CO2 emissions equivalent to boiling the kettle for 285 billion cups of tea.

-The annual index uses the most up-to-date waste data to calculate the quantity of CO2 emissions each local authority is saving in England, Wales and Northern Ireland through their recycling collections.
+The annual index uses the most up-to-date waste data.
+They calculate the quantity of CO2 emissions each local authority is saving in England, Wales and Northern Ireland through their recycling collections.

 "We're very proud of what local residents have helped us achieve and I would like to thank them for their efforts in getting us to the top spot once again, we couldn't have done it without them.